 Are you getting bored with your vegetable dishes?
 If you are, maybe it’s because you are cooking the same vegetables the same way every time.
 We all know that we need to eat our vegetables because they are good for us, and our bodies need all those vitamins and minerals to be healthy.
-Besides our bodies, our minds, taste buds and appetites need to be nourished as well.
-Our vegetable dishes should be exciting, appetizing and delicious, motivating us to eat even more vegetables.
+Besides our bodies, our minds, taste buds, and appetites need to be nourished as well.
+Cooking vegetable dishes should be exciting, appetizing, and delicious!

 1. Raw Veggies

 Sometimes the best way to enjoy vegetables is to not cook them at all.
 Even when I am prepping veggies for cooking, I always munch on a few pieces raw.
 That’s the way you really taste the vegetable in its natural state and keep all those nutrients.
 Of course, not cooking veggies doesn’t mean you have to just eat them plain like a rabbit.
 Enjoy all sorts of greens and other vegetables in refreshing salads tossed in amazing dressings.
 Make soups in the blender or noodles out of squash.
 There are plenty of ways to prepare raw vegetables with marinades, sauces, herbs, and spices and turn them into a beautifully composed dish.

 Try this Zucchini Pasta with Pumpkin Seeds and Garlic, Raw Lasagna with Cilantro Pesto, Sundried Tomatoes and Marinated Veggies, Avocado Kale Chili Salad, and this Creamy and Raw Butternut Squash Soup with Marinated Mushrooms.

 2. Boiling Veggies